cemyld/FFA-notes/vault/teaching.newcomers.md

 ---

-## **1. Remember the Broader Goal**

-- **Focus on Inclusivity:** Ensure newcomers feel self-conscious and welcomed.
-  - *Remember:* This is their first encounter with the group.
-Their experience determines their future involvement.
-  - *Aim:* They should feel accomplished and eager to return.

----

-## **2. Introducing Forro and Social Dancing**

-- Briefly describe **forro** and its origins.
-- Share our group's story: A community of friends teaching each other, putting community over professionalism.

----

-## **3. Start with Marching to the 123 Count**

-- Emphasize rhythm and weight transfer.
-- Clearly demonstrate the marching motion and rhythm.

-> 💡 **Clara's Tip:** Exaggerate the “marching” motion to emphasize weight transfer.

----

-## **4. Introduce Base 1 Steps**

-- Link it with the marching movement, but with different footwork.

-> 💡 **Clara's Tip:** Chant “forward and back, back and forward” to guide them.

-- Dance along initially, then let them try independently.

----

-## **5. Concept of Leading/Following**

-- Describe the roles of leader and follower.

-> 💡 **Clara's Tip:** Introduce traditional roles but highlight our group's flexibility in switching roles.

-- For simplicity, advise newcomers to stick to one role initially.

----

-## **6. Introduce Base 1 Hold**

-- **Safety First:** Stagger feet to avoid stepping on toes.
-- Discuss proximity, emphasizing mutual comfort.
-- Train them on hand placements, and dance along with music.

----

-## **7. Introduce Base 2 Steps**

-- Describe it as an evolution of Base 1 with simpler steps.

-> 💡 **Clara's Tip:** Encourage smaller steps initially.

----

-## **8. Introduce Base 2 Hold**

-- Highlight it as an open hold, suitable for spins and turns.

-> 💡 **Clara's Tip:** Ensure students maintain connection without gripping using thumbs.

----

-## **9. Switching Between Holds**

-- Introduce transitioning techniques, starting with Base 1 to Base 2.

-> 💡 **Clara's Tip:** Use cues like “aaaand stop” to guide them.

----

-## **10. From Base 2 to Base 1**

-- Emphasize consistent footwork and seamless transitions.

----

-## **11. Basic Spin (If Time Permits)**

-- Present the spin as a fun addition, without pressuring perfection.

-> 💡 **Clara's Tip:** Emphasize the circular dynamics of forro.

----

-## **12. Navigating Social Dancing for Beginners**

-- Reiterate that everyone was once a beginner.

-> 💡 **Clara's Tip:** Encourage basic steps even at dance parties.
-Reinforce that their current knowledge is legitimately dancing.

----

-## **Conclusion**

-Congratulations on introducing another batch of enthusiasts to the joy of forro dancing!
-With consistent practice and patience, they're on their way to mastering the dance and contributing to our vibrant community.
-Always be open to feedback to refine and improve future sessions.

----

-## **Feedback Session**
+### **1. The Broader Goal**

+- Understand that newcomers might feel self-conscious.
+A welcoming and friendly attitude is paramount.
+- This is their first interaction with the group; their experience will determine future involvement.
+- Prioritize making them feel welcomed and included.
+- Aim to teach them enough so they feel accomplished and eager to return.

+### **2. Introduction to Forró and Social Dancing**

+- Briefly describe Forró and its origins.
+- Share about the group's nature: a non-professional, community-focused gathering aimed at friends teaching one another.

+### **3. Initiate with the 123 Count Marching**

+- Stress the rhythm and the concept of weight transfer.
+(Note: Define "weight transfer" in multiple ways for clarity.)
+- Over-emphasize the "marching" to accentuate weight transfer.
+- Verbally count the 123-pause rhythm to familiarize them.

+### **4. Introduce the Base 1 Steps**

+- Connect it to the marching movement but with slight variations in footwork.

+> 💡 **Clara's Tip:** Chant "forward and back, back and forward" as guidance.

+- Dance in front of them for visual clarity, then observe if they can replicate independently.

+### **5. Delve into the Concept of Leading/Following**

+- Understand that this concept might be new for some.
+- In basic terms: leaders suggest moves, followers execute.

+> 💡 **Clara's Tip:** Initially explain the traditional roles (men lead, women follow), but emphasize our group's flexibility regarding roles.

+- Recommend newcomers to stick to one role initially to avoid confusion.

+### **6. Introduce the Base 1 Hold**

+- Emphasize the back arm's importance and correct its improper placement.
+- Stagger feet for safety.
+- Discuss proximity comfort and demonstrate varying distances.
+- Distinguish between a "gripping closely" and a strong leading arm.
+- Allow them to dance to half a song in base 1.
+Discuss partner swapping.
+- Encourage spatial exploration.
+- Transition by explaining the typical starting position in dances.

+### **7. Introduce Base 2 Steps**

+- Highlight its simplicity compared to Base 1.
+- Ensure smaller and more comfortable step-taking.

+### **8. Introduce the Base 2 Hold**

+- Explain its purpose for open moves like spins.
+- Caution against excessive arm swinging.
+- Advocate for maintaining connection without thumb grips.
+- Execute hand connection exercises.
+- Switch partners occasionally for adaptability.

+### **9. Transition from Base 1 to Base 2**

+- Point out the specific moments for transitions.

+> 💡 **Clara's Tip:** Aid with counting and stopping cues.

+- Breakdown simultaneous movements for clearer understanding.

+### **10. Transition from Base 2 to Base 1**

+- Emphasize the significance of the left foot (the "decision foot").
+- Describe the intricacies of changing holds.

+### **11. Basic Spin (If Time Permits)**

+- Present this as an optional fun activity.
+- Emphasize the partners' rotational dynamics in Forró.

+### **12. Navigating Social Dancing as a Beginner**

+- Reassure newcomers of the group's supportive nature.
+- Share helpful tips for maintaining rhythm and flow.

+> 💡 **Clara's Tip:** Remind them that even simple steps constitute dancing and offer coping mechanisms for complex moves.

+- Urge them to seek guidance whenever necessary.

+### **13. Feedback Session**

 Take a few minutes to gather feedback from students.
 This invaluable input can shape future training sessions and offers insights into the students' journey.

----

-## **Safety Reminders**

-- Wear appropriate footwear.
-- Ensure the dance floor is safe and free from hazards.

----